December 21 2022

 Behavioral biometrics are generally most useful for detecting fraud during active logged-in sessions.
 This way, behavioral biometrics can play a role in preventing threats such as account takeover fraud or detecting social engineering scams and money laundering attempts by tracking anomalies in behavior.

-Behavioral biometrics are less useful for the initial enrollment of users because you cannot verify someone’s behavior against a government-issued trusted identity document in order to verify that they are who they say they are.
+Behavioral biometrics are less useful for the initial enrollment of users because you cannot verify someone’s behavior against a government-issued trusted identity document to verify that they are who they say they are.
 Your keystroke behavior is not on your passport, but your face is.
 This is where certain types of physiological biometrics become indispensable.

 Two primary differences: